-Dynamic control of an axial load superposition of rolling bearings in the drive trains of wind turbines – Dy-Rex
+Dy-Rex: Dynamic control of axial load superposition in roller bearings in drive trains of wind turbines

 • The bearings in the gearboxes of wind turbines are subject to extreme loads and often fail before the end of the calculated service life of the turbine.